Kunming Changshui International Airport: A-CDM

 In July 2014, Kunming airport signed an agreement with the aviation data service company VariFlight regarding the Airport Collaborative Decision Making system (A-CDM) installation in order to improve the efficiency of its operations, reduce fuel consumption and other expenses.
 Kunming airport became the first aviation hub in China to implement such an information system.
 In 2017, the airport's on-time performance reached 85.3%.

 People mover

-Trams are used as people movers at Changshui Airport, they are nicknamed “Green Dolphin”.
+Trams are used as people movers at Changshui Airport, they are nicknamed "Green Dolphin".
 The tram line is currently 1.88 km long and runs mostly straight, partly under the aircraft taxiway.

+Parking lots

+The airport parking building area is divided into B2 and B3 level, with a total of 2,883 parking lots.

 Trams are used as people movers at Changshui Airport.